History of fluid mechanics: Buoyancy

 Observations of specific gravity and buoyancy were recorded by ancient Chinese philosophers.
 In the 4th century BCE Mencius describes the weight of the gold is equivalent to the feathers.
 In 3rd century CE, Cao Chong describes the story of weighing the elephant by observing displacement of the boats loaded with different weights.

 The forces at work in buoyancy as discovered by Archimedes.
 Note that the object is floating because the upward force of buoyancy is equal to the downward force of gravity.

-The fundamental principles of hydrostatics and dynamics were given by Archimedes in his work On Floating Bodies (Περὶ τῶν ὀχουμένων), around 250 BC.
+The fundamental principles of hydrostatics and dynamics were given by Archimedes in his work On Floating Bodies, around 250 BC.
 In it, Archimedes develops the law of buoyancy, also known as Archimedes' principle.
 This principle states that a body immersed in a fluid experiences a buoyant force equal to the weight of the fluid it displaces.
 Archimedes maintained that each particle of a fluid mass, when in equilibrium, is equally pressed in every direction; and he inquired into the conditions according to which a solid body floating in a fluid should assume and preserve a position of equilibrium.